Pharmacology in Relation to Medicine BSc

 Student in lab

 Pharmacology is one of the most important areas of clinical practice.
-On this course, you will be provided with an honours degree level of understanding in this crucial area of study.
-You will gain a deeper insight into the research necessary to allow compounds to be used as therapeutic agents.
+On this course, you'll be provided with an honours degree-level of understanding in this crucial area of study.
+You'll gain a deeper insight into the research necessary to allow compounds to be used as therapeutic agents.

-By the end of this specifically designed course, you will have the knowledge and experience needed in order to:
+By the end of this specifically designed course, you'll have the knowledge and experience needed to:

-• Outline how clinical trials are organised and conducted, and
+• outline how clinical trials are organised and conducted

 Course details